desxtra/suomi-bot/README.md

 **Character.AI errors:**
 - Verify your CHARACTERAI_TOKEN and CHARACTER_ID are correct
-- Try using the `!reset_chat` command to start a fresh conversation
+- Try using the `/reset` command to start a fresh conversation

 **Bot offline:**
 - Check that DISCORD_TOKEN is valid and the bot is invited to your server